 Is it possible to enjoy hiking with kids?

-Before kids, hiking was one of our favourite activities when we traveled.
+Before kids, hiking was one of our favorite activities when we traveled.

 We now have a two page list of places we’ll return to when our kids are older and we can hike again at a proper pace, instead of the pace of a three year old.
 I just hope by then the knees aren’t made of metal.